sidSinghal/CRM/README.md

 ###Languages
 1. Front end development (HTML, CSS and JavaScript)
-2. Database (Oracle and MongoDB)
+2. Database (MySQL and DynamoDB)
-3. Back end development (Java/Python)
+3. Back end development (PHP)
-4. Data exchange using JSON and AJAX

 ###Tools Being Used
-1. IntelliJ.
+1. IntelliJ
-2. SQL Management Studio/SQL Server.
+2. SQL Management Studio/SQL Server
-3. Mongo DB.
+3. DynamoDB
-4. STS.
+4. STS
-5. AWS For hosting.
+5. AWS For hosting
+6. PHPUnit for unit test cases

-###Authentication/Login Test Cases.
+###Authentication/Login Test Cases
 #####Functionality
 1. Does the login form work successfully?
-2. Does the logout link redirects back to the login screen?
+2. Does the logout link redirect back to the login screen?
-3. Forgot password link should navigate to the forgot password page.
+3. Forgot password link should navigate to the forgot password page
-4. Click on back button on the browser, Does that work as expected?
+4. Click on back button on the browser, does that work as expected?
 5. How are errors handled and displayed?
 #####Security
 1. Hashing of password field?
 2. Does the password decipher after being copied?
-3.	copy and paste the password?
+3. Copy and paste the password?
-4.	is there any minimum password length?
+4. Is there any minimum password length?
-5.	is the form giving away security information if the source is viewed/Inspect element?
+5. Is the form giving away security information if the source is viewed/Inspect element?
 6. URL Manipulation?
 7. Multiple windows of the same account/multiple logins of the same account?
 8. Cookies allowed?

 ###Link to Travis-CI